 Some people find massage therapy helpful for treating acute episodes of tension-type headache.

-Daily preventive treatment is recommended for patients who experience at least two headache attacks a month.
-Preventive treatments do not work as well when patients are overusing pain-relief medication, so doctors may recommend stopping and withdrawing from analgesics before beginning preventive approaches.
+Daily preventive treatment is recommended for people who experience at least 2 headache attacks a month.
+Preventive treatments do not work as well when people overuse pain-relief medication.
+Your provider may recommend stopping and withdrawing from painkillers before beginning preventive approaches.

 The goals of preventive treatment are to reduce the frequency and severity of headache attacks, and to improve the response to pain medication.

 Prevention of tension-type headache includes: